Notes in Motion In-School Residencies and After-School Program Categories

 • Student Performance/Community Sharing Event

-• Final Assessment Meetings/360° Program Evaluatio
+• Final Assessment Meetings/Program Evaluation

 Video Sample of In-School Dance Residency

 Students are physically active throughout class sessions practicing improvisation exercises, developing technical skills, working in groups, and creating original dance performances.
 In addition, during all program sessions, there are many opportunities for students to small process their learning through class discussion, writing and drawing exercises, and audience feedback sessions.
 Notes in Motion Teaching Artists provide classroom teachers with detailed lesson plans and follow-up activities prior to the start of all programs.
-Programs are offered with a minimum of 10-sessions including a culminating performance event and can be catered to all ages from PreK-12.
+Programs are offered with a minimum of 10-sessions including a culminating performance event and can be catered to all ages from 3K-12.

 Scroll to Top